CurlyWurly-1/12F675-Development-board/README.md

 To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white housing) via a 6 wire dupont harness.
 See below for more information about this.

+There are 2 ways to supply regulated 5V to this dev board.
+(N.B.
+There is no power supply regulator onboard - do not exceed 5V)
+ - via a USB (Mini USB cable type) connector.
+ - Via the "Pick it 3" Device (Try to avoid this this technique - the voltage supplied from the Pickit 3 can be too low and this causes problems)

 <img src="images/12f675 board.jpg" alt="Dev board"/>

+# Development Board Schematic information
 The Schematic for this board is as below. as well as a socket for the pic chip, the board also has the following components:
  - Power switch      - This on/off power switch is connected to the barrel connector
  - "Poweron" LED     - It is always on when power is applied to the board (annoyingly bright !!)